Mistersz/Mistersz/README.md

   ### Interests:
   - infosec (red teaming)
   - pwning / exploit dev
+  - os internals
+  - applied math
-  - applied math and theory of computation
+  - theory of computation
   - digital forensics
-  - os
  <br>

   Things on this profile are basically projects that i do for fun and solutions